Let's Get Acquainted

 ―In Noosa magazine

 Fuelled by a love of art and portraiture, I’m here to help you step out of your comfort zone by taking you on an incredible underwater adventure.
-The most beautiful, the most personal piece of art you will ever own begins with the simple act of getting in touch.
+The most beautiful and most personal artworks you will ever own begin with the simple act of getting in touch.